kamailio/kamailio-wiki/docs/tutorials/faq/main.md

 ### Is Kamailio a B2BUA?

-:page_with_curl: No, Kamailio is a flexible SIP proxy.
+📃 No, Kamailio is a flexible SIP proxy.
 Many people integrate Asterisk, FreeSWITCH, SEMS, or other products with Kamailio for a B2BUA.

      * [[http://ftp.iptel.org/pub/sems/doc/current/ModuleDoc_sbc.html|SEMS B2BUA]]

 ### Can Kamailio be used as SIP redirect server?

-:page_with_curl: Yes.
+📃 Yes.

 ### Can Kamailio be used as SIP registrar and location server?

-:page_with_curl: Yes.
+📃 Yes.

 ### Can Kamailio be used as SIP proxy server?

-:page_with_curl: Yes.
+📃 Yes.

 ### Can Kamailio be used as SIP load balancer server?

-:page_with_curl: Yes.
+📃 Yes.

 ### Can I load balance Asterisk or FreeSwitch with Kamailio?

-:page_with_curl: Yes.
+📃 Yes.

 ### Can Kamailio be used as SIP least cost routing server?

-:page_with_curl: Yes.
+📃 Yes.

 ### Is it possible to reload Kamailio configuration file?

-:page_with_curl: If you use native scripting language, you must restart after you update the configuration file.
+📃 If you use native scripting language, you must restart after you update the configuration file.

 But note that many global parameters can be changed via RPC/MI commands